GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

     }

-Assuming you've created a project in the Google Cloud Platform Developers Console and installed the gcloud sdk locally, you should be ready to deploy.
+Assuming you've created a project in the Google Cloud Platform Developers Console and installed the Cloud SDK locally, you should be ready to deploy.

 Run the following command to deploy: